B.G 2.18

 antavanta ime dehā nityasyoktāḥ śarīriṇaḥ । anāśino'prameyasya tasmādyudhyasva bhārata ॥2-18॥

-These bodies are perishable, but the embodied is said to be eternal, indestructible, and immeasurable; therefore, fight, O Bharata.
+These bodies are perishable, but the embodied being is said to be eternal and indestructible like the immeasurable Lord Aprameya; therefore, fight, O Bharata.

 Gīta Bhāshya 2.18